 Do I Need a Physical Storefront to Operate a Party Rental Business?

 No, a physical storefront is not necessary to start a party rental business.
 Many operate successfully from home or a storage facility, reducing overhead costs.
-A storefront may be considered for growth but is not essential for initial operations.
+A storefront may be considered for growth, but it is not essential for initial operations.